henley-regatta/adventofcode2021/README.md

   * `python/day14part1.py` - Another iterative solution.
 This one gives me the fear that part2 is going all combinatorial and I can't see where there's scope for any simplifications/counting given the rules in play....
+  * `python/day14part2.py` - Oh.
+Oh dear this is 2020 day 13 all over again.
+Beaten
+  again by the lad both in time (...hours...) and solution (...I needed a hint on how to iterate against the rule-pairs to get there).
+Got my star but at what cost?

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.